KrabbenhoftLab/genome_annotation_pipeline/README.md

 Then run `./genome-annotation -h` to make sure it worked.

 Before running the pipeline, be sure to set all of the variables in the `config.txt` file.

-Read this document carefully to ensure that your file structure is correct.
-When starting a new run, your file structure should look like this:
+When starting a new run, your directory structure should look like this:

 - ANNOTATION_DIR_BOTTLEROCKET/CLUSTER
   - GENOME_DIR/GENOME_FILE